+Interest income consists of income earned on our cash and cash equivalents.
 Interest expense consists of bank charges and fees incurred on our cash and cash equivalents.
-We anticipate that our interest income will increase in the future as we expect our investment balances to be higher due to anticipated cash proceeds from this offering.
+Our interest income will initially increase as our investment balances will be higher due to the cash proceeds received from our IPO.
+Such interest income will then decrease as our cash balance decreases as we continue to fund our operations.